Am0rphous/Awesome/Hacking.md

 - [SharpSploit](https://github.com/cobbr/SharpSploit) - SharpSploit is a .NET post-exploitation library written in C#.
 - [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY) - An asynchronous, collaborative post-exploitation agent powered by Python and .NET's DLR.
   ### Backdoor Specific
+  - [Arcane](https://github.com/tokyoneon/Arcane) - Arcane is a simple script designed to backdoor iOS packages (iphone-arm) and create the necessary resources for APT repositories.
   - [Backdoorplz](https://github.com/jfmaes/Backdoorplz) - Adding a backdooruser using win32api.
   - [tomcatWarDeployer](https://github.com/mgeeky/tomcatWarDeployer) - Penetration testing tool intended to leverage Apache Tomcat credentials in order to automatically generate and deploy JSP Backdoor.
   - [ShellStack](https://github.com/Tuhinshubhra/shellstack) -  A PHP Based Tool That Helps You To Manage All Your Backdoored Websites Efficiently.